bfix/gnunet-go/README.md

-# GNUnet protocol specification
+# GNUnet in Go

-Implementation-agnostic specification of GNUnet P2P protocols
+This repository has two parts:

+* `src` contains a Go implementation of GNUnet: It is WIP and only provides a very limited coverage of GNUnet.
+The goal is to have a complete, functionally equivalent implementation of the GNUnet protocol in Go.

+* `doc/` contains documents for an implementation-agnostic specification of the GNUnet P2P protocols.
+It focuses on the peer messages, but also provides information on the internal messages.

+## Author(s)
-Author: Bernd Fix
+ * Bernd Fix <brf@hoi-polloi.org>

 All files are licensed under GNU AGPL-3.0.
+Copyright by the authors.

+## Caveat

 THIS IS WORK-IN-PROGRESS AT A VERY EARLY STATE.
 DON'T EXPECT ANY COMPLETE DOCUMENTATION OR COMPILABLE, RUNNABLE OR EVEN OPERATIONAL SOURCE CODE.

+## Source code

+All source code is written in Golang (version 1.10+).
+3rd party libraries are used to provide helper functionality (logging, MPI, Ed25519 support and other crypto-related packages).

+### ./src/cmd folder

+* `vanityid`: Compute GNUnet vanity peer id for a given start pattern.

+* `gnunet-service-gns-go`: Implementation of the GNS service.

+* `peer_mockup`: test message exchange on the lowest level (transport).

+### ./src/gnunet folder

+Packages used to implement GNUnet protocols (currently only TRANSPORT and GNS).

 ## Documentation